 The Crown Dependencies are the Bailiwick of Jersey, the Bailiwick of Guernsey (which includes the jurisdictions of Guernsey, Alderney and Sark) and the Isle of Man.
 The Crown Dependencies are not part of the UK but are self-governing dependencies of the Crown.
 Barclays has branches in Jersey, Guernsey and the Isle of Man.

-You will no longer be able to use the counter service at any of the Barclays branches in Crown Dependencies for transactions such as withdrawing or depositing cash or cheques, except for when paying a charity / disaster appeal credit over the counter.
+If you use the Crown Dependency branches, unfortunately you will no longer be able to use the counter service at any of the Barclays branches in Crown Dependencies for transactions such as withdrawing or depositing cash or cheques, except for when paying an ABC bill (which is a specific type of credit slip used by some companies e.g. Barclaycard), or a charity / disaster appeal credit over the counter.

 You can continue to withdraw money at any Barclays cash machine, including those in Jersey, Guernsey and Isle of Man using a Barclays debit card, up to your usual withdrawal limits.
-However, if you use a savings cash card, unfortunately you will not be able to use this in the Crown Dependencies.
+However, if you use a savings cash card, unfortunately you are no longer able to use this at cash machines in the Crown Dependencies.

-For the other service transactions that will be restricted in the Crown Dependencies, such as transferring money/paying bills, customers can continue to use other channels including phone, online or visiting any UK branch.
+For the other service transactions that are restricted in the Crown Dependencies, such as transferring money/paying bills, customers can continue to use other channels including telephone, mobile / online banking or visiting any UK branch.

 This does not affect your terms and conditions with us.